Accessibility report

 Performance Management

-30(1) An employer that uses performance management in respect of its employees shall consider the accessibility needs of employees with disabilities, as well as individual accommodation plans, when using its performance management process in respect of employees with disabilities.
+30(1) An employer that uses performance management in respect of its employees shall consider the accessibility needs of employees with disabilities, as well as individual accommodation plans, when using its performance management process in

 Guildcrest’s Performance Management process takes into consideration and accommodates the accessibility needs of all employees with disabilities